 Things you will need:

-Then, in the third step of the process, you will have to loosen the screws that hold the caliper with our Allen 5, avoiding to unscrew them entirely so that they do not fall off, and you will re-tighten the brake lever: the caliper will crush against the disc and will focus on him.
+- Then, in the third step of the process, you will have to loosen the screws that hold the caliper with our Allen 5, avoiding unscrewing them entirely so that they do not fall off, and you will re-tighten the brake lever: the caliper will crush against the disc and will focus on him.

 The maintenance operations that we can carry out on our braking system are of two types: ordinary and extraordinary.